ShumB1992/Machine-Learning-using-Scikit-learn/README.md

-This notebook is bent towards model evaluation metrics heavily.
+This notebook demonstrates some of the most useful features of the scikit-learn library.
+The focus is mainly on statistical analysis and model evaluation techniques.

   *Apt representation of myself working on the projects*